anthonysharpy/nanofill/readme.md

 - Memory-aligned SPSC ring buffers for fast communication between event producer and consumer threads.
 - Single-threading to avoid caching and locking slowdowns.
-- Ordered and compact POD structs optimised for cache locality.
+- Ordered and compact POD structs optimised for cache locality and reducing CPU cycles.
 - Structs of arrays instead of arrays of structs to reduce cache turnover.
 - Pre-reserved memory pools to minimise allocations.
 - Avoidance of branches to avoid mispredictions, with optimised branch ordering where they must exist.